charlievc/ecommerce-product-price-comparison/README.md

 # ecommerce-product-price-comparison

 ### General Information
-This simple tool enables the user to search for a specific item on the 3 popular eCommerce platforms for the purpose of:
+This simple tool enables the user to search for a specific item on popular eCommerce platforms for the purpose of:
-* Comparing product price distributions between different eCommerce websites for a consumer point of view.
+* Comparing product price distribution between eCommerce websites for a consumer point of view.
 * Leverage on the market selling price of a product by knowing the average, minimum, maximum, 25th, 50th, up to 75th percentile pricing point for a seller point of view.

 ### Limitations: